Can I Sue a Seller on an Online Marketplace?

 Class Action Lawsuit

-Maybe during your research, you find out that you are not alone.
+Maybe during your research, you discovered that you are not alone.
 Suppose this online seller has been scamming all of their customers.
 In some limited situations, you may be able to group your claims with those of other people and bring what's called a class action against the seller.
 An experienced class action lawyer can help advise you about whether your case is an appropriate class action.

 Another Option: File a Complaint With the Better Business Bureau

 You do have another option.
 You may find some satisfaction in filing a complaint with the Better Business Bureau (BBB).
 As they say on their website, the BBB maintains standards for truthful advertising, investigates claims of fraud, and provides information to consumers before they buy a product.